thariqhatrama/thariqhatrama/README.md

 - 👋 Hi, I’m @thariqhatrama
 - 👀 I’m interested in website builder
-- 🌱 I’m currently learning backend developer
+- 🌱 I’m currently learning backend developer and data analytics
-- 💞️ I’m looking to collaborate on //
+- 💞️ I’m looking to collaborate on corporate
 - 📫 How to reach me hit me up on my instagram @staringthemoon

 <!---